Crusaders Games

 This image has an empty alt attribute; its file name is kingsburgbanner-1024x303.jpg

-10. Kingsburg (2007) – Z-Man
+9. Kingsburg (2007) – Z-Man

-Kingsburg is a great worker placement game using dice rolling and allocation.
+Kingsburg is a great dice worker placement game using dice rolling and allocation.
 You are the lords of the realm, aiming to build the best part of the kingdom, gather resources from the kings council, and building structures.
 Each winter an enemy invasion will remain something you need to defend, but how much resource will you allocate to it.
 This is relatively low complexity for a worker placement game, with enough choices to keep engagement for all player levels, and has been one of my favourites for a long time.
 The second edition of the game wrapped up various expansion into one box and added some extra adviser changes, but largely did not change the game much at all.
 My more detailed overview > Kingsburg

 This image has an empty alt attribute; its file name is bannerticket-1024x305.jpg

-12. Ticket To Ride (2004) – Days Of Wonder
+10. Ticket To Ride (2004) – Days Of Wonder

 The classic train route building game, with a simple concept to learn and so enjoyable to play.
 Build your railway routes connecting cities across America, deciding how many routes you will take on, or maybe go for the longest overall route.
 Collecting different coloured carriages to form your train connections, you can never really tell who has won the game until all the completed routes are revealed right at the end.
 It is so easy to teach and the replay value is extremely high.
 A top class family game which is my wife’s favourite.
 Many expansions are available covering maps of different countries and adding in some minor extra rules variations.
 My more detailed overview > Ticket to Ride